Approximating Edit Distance Within Constant Factor in Truly Sub-Quadratic Time: Summing up and speeding up

-{\bf Speeding up the algorithm.} The runtime of {\AED} is dominated by the cost of $\TE($ $z_1,z_2,\epsilon)$ on pairs of strings of length $w \in \{w_1,w_2\}$.
+{\bf Speeding up the algorithm.} The running time of {\AED} is dominated by the cost of $\TE($ $z_1,z_2,\epsilon)$ on pairs of strings of length $w \in \{w_1,w_2\}$.
 We use Ukkonen's algorithm~\cite{UKK85} with $t(w,\epsilon)=O(\epsilon w^2)$.
-In the full paper we describe a revised algorithm \AED$_1$, replacing the Ukkonen's algorithm with $\AED$.
-This worsens the approximation factor (roughly multiplying it by the approximation factor of \AED) but improves runtime.
-The internal parameters $w_1,w_2,d$ are adjusted to maximize savings.
+By replacing Ukkonen's algorithm with $\AED$ we can get a revised algorithm $\AED_1$.
+This worsens the approximation factor (roughly multiplying it by the approximation factor of \AED) but improves running time.
+The internal parameters $w_1,w_2,d$ have to be adjusted to maximize savings.
 One can iterate this process any constant number of times to get faster algorithms with worse (but still constant) approximation factors.
-Because of the dependence of the analysis on $\theta$, we do not get a faster edit distance algorithm for all $\theta \in [0,1]$ but only for $\theta$ close to 1.
-(This may be an artifact of our analysis rather than an inherent limitation.)
+Because of the dependence of the analysis on $\theta$, one does not get a faster edit distance algorithm for all $\theta \in [0,1]$ but only for $\theta$ close to 1.
+This approach combined with further ideas is used in \cite{BR20,KS20}.